Bachelor of Arts (BA)

 - Ancient History and Classical Archaeology with Study in Europe

 Alternatively, you may choose to spend a year at our partner university of Monash, Australia, at the end of your second year.
-The Study Abroad Team based in the Office for Global Engagement offers support for these activities, and the Department's dedicated Study Abroad Co-ordinator can provide more specific information and assistance.
+The Study Abroad Team based in the Office for Global Engagement offers support for these activities.
+Our own dedicated Study Abroad Co-ordinator can give you more specific information and assistance.

-BTEC: We welcome applications from students taking BTECs alongside A level Latin or Ancient Greek and A level English Literature or English Language-Literature (combined).
-You must also have grade C/grade 4 in GCSE Mathematics (or equivalent).
+- We welcome applications from students taking BTECs alongside A level Latin or Ancient Greek and A level English Literature or English Language-Literature (combined)

 Contextual data and differential offers